 PHYS-I 310 Intermediate Mechanics (4 cr.)
-P: PHYS-I 299 and (PHYS-P 202 or PHYS-I 251) and (PHYS-I 300 or MATH-I 266).
+P: PHYS-I 299 and (PHYS-P 202 or PHYS-I 251) and (PHYS-I 300 or MATH-I 266 or MATH-I 366).
 Fall.
 For students familiar with calculus.
 Elements of vector algebra; statics of particles and rigid bodies; theory of couples; principle of virtual work; kinematics; dynamics of particles and rigid bodies; work, power, and energy; and elements of hydromechanics and elasticity.